yitzchak/trivial-package-locks/README.md

 For implementations that do not have the ability to disable all package locks via a dynamic variable `(list-all-packages)` will be used to unlock each package before the evaluation of `body` and then relock each package that was locked after the evaluation of `body`.
+For implementations that do not have package locks but have some other mechanism to prevent changes to the kernel that mechanism will be disabled.

 ```common-lisp
 (with-unlocked-packages (&rest packages) &body body) => results